The security situation in Sweden

 Terrorist threat

-The threat level for terrorist attacks in Sweden is four on a five-point scale.
-The threat comes mainly from violent Islamist extremism and right-wing extremism.
+The threat level for terrorist attacks in Sweden is three on a five-point scale.
+This represents an elevated threat.